Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 #### b.
 Use closure-queries for a more advanced search

-Using filters is useful, but might be limited to providing only data (assets, relationships) belonging to a certain set with common properties (types, attributes, components).
+Using filters is useful, but might be limited to providing only data (e.g., assets, relationships) belonging to a certain set with common properties (e.g., types, attributes, components).
-However, when it comes to traversing the data graph, having a starting point like a given asset and getting other assets related to the starting asset by traversing the relationships it's part of - this is a way more complex task.
+However, when it comes to traversing the data graph, having a starting point like a given asset and getting other assets related to the starting asset (by traversing the relationships it's part of) is a way more complex task.

 In context of Data Exchange, this task of traversing the graph is made through closure queries and can be performed through [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:get-closure](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassetclosure-POST/?sha=forge_fdxs_master_preview) call by passing through request body a certain set of parameters.

-For example, the minimum body is:
+For example, the minimum body is like the following:

 ```
 shell